Blue Moon (2025 film): Plot

-Arriving with Hammerstein and a crowd of well-wishers, Rodgers pulls Hart aside to suggest collaborating again on a revival of one of their earlier shows.
-Hart pitches his idea for a grand musical about Marco Polo, but his struggles with alcohol and depression have strained their songwriting partnership of over twenty years.
-In the restroom, Hart tells Morty the story of his failed proposal to his former muse, who did not love him "in that way".
+Arriving with Hammerstein and a crowd of well-wishers, Rodgers pulls Hart aside to suggest collaborating again on a revival of their show A Connecticut Yankee.
+Hart pitches his idea for a grand musical about Marco Polo, but his struggles with alcohol and depression have strained their 24-year partnership.
+In the restroom, Hart tells Morty the story of his failed proposal to his former muse Vivienne Segal, who did not love him, or at least "not that way".

 As rave reviews pour in for Oklahoma!, Hart tries to congratulate Rodgers, who knows him too well not to recognize his disdain for the show.
-Despite their friendship, Rodgers remains wary of his old partner's drinking and unreliable ways, as it becomes clear that Hart's new idea is fueled by his unrequited feelings for Elizabeth.
-Finding comfort with Eddie in their mutual love of Casablanca, Hart signs an autograph for Elizabeth's friend, an aspiring director.
-Hart swallows his jealousy to congratulate Hammerstein, who is planning another musical with Rodgers and introduces his critical young protégé.
+Despite their friendship, Rodgers remains wary of Hart's drinking and unreliability.
+It becomes clear that Hart's idea is fueled by his unrequited feelings for Elizabeth.
+Finding comfort with Eddie in their shared love of Casablanca, Hart signs an autograph for Elizabeth's friend, the aspiring director George Roy Hill.
+Hart swallows his jealousy to congratulate Hammerstein, who is planning another musical with Rodgers and introduces his young protégé Stevie (whom the closing credits identify as "Stevie Sondheim").

-Hart pulls Elizabeth into the coat room for more intimate conversation, as she confides in him about her trysts with a fellow student.
+Hart pulls Elizabeth into the coatroom for a private conversation, as she confides in him about her trysts with a fellow student.
 Hart is heartbroken to hear that even though the boy has abandoned her, Elizabeth is hopelessly smitten.
-She explains that she does not love Hart "in that way", and he is further hurt when she mentions his semi-closeted reputation.
-As promised, Hart introduces Elizabeth to his former partner, but is dismayed when Rodgers gives her his private number and whisks her away to his own party.
+She explains that she loves Hart, but "not that way", and he is further hurt when she mentions his rumored homosexuality.
+As promised, Hart introduces Elizabeth to Rodgers, but is dismayed when Rodgers gives her his private number and whisks her away to his own party.

-The lonely Hart prepares to leave as Morty plays one of his greatest hits, but stays for a drink with Eddie as the staff close the restaurant, regaling them with yet another of his stories.
-Seven months later, Hart drunkenly collapses in the street and soon dies, while Rodgers and Hammerstein go on to become Broadway's greatest partnership.
+Hart prepares to leave.
+Morty plays Hart's greatest hit, "Blue Moon", and Hart stays for a drink with Eddie as the staff close the restaurant, regaling them with another story.
+Seven months later, Hart drunkenly collapses in the street and dies a few days later in the hospital.
+Rodgers and Hammerstein become Broadway's greatest partnership.

 Production

-A biopic of songwriter Lorenz Hart written by Robert Kaplow was reported in June 2024 with Richard Linklater attached as director and producer, alongside John Sloss.
-Later that month, Ethan Hawke, Margaret Qualley, Bobby Cannavale and Andrew Scott joined the cast and Sony Pictures Classics were reported to have acquired worldwide distribution rights in addition to joining the project as co-financier.
-Principal photography took place in Dublin from early July 2024 to September 2024.
+A biopic of Lorenz Hart written by Robert Kaplow was reported in June 2024 with Richard Linklater attached as director and producer, alongside John Sloss.
+Later that month, Ethan Hawke, Margaret Qualley, Bobby Cannavale, and Andrew Scott joined the cast and Sony Pictures Classics was reported to have acquired worldwide distribution rights and joined the project as co-financier.
+Linklater and Hawke had discussed making the film together in the previous decade but Linklater felt Hawke was not yet old enough.
+In 2025, Linklater said he had worked on the film for 12 years.
+For the role, Hawke shaved his head for Hart's combover to be placed on top.
+To depict Hart's diminutive stature, the production used what Hawke called "old stagecraft".